Diethood » Recipes » Dinner Recipes » Leftover Turkey and Wild Rice Casserole

 • 1 cup shredded Swiss cheese, divided (you can also use mozzarella or whatever shredded cheese you have on hand)

-• 1/2 cup 2% milk
+• ½ cup 2% milk

-• 1/4 cup heavy cream
+• ¼ cup heavy cream

-• 1/4 cup low sodium chicken broth
+• ¼ cup low sodium chicken broth

-• 1/2 teaspoon garlic powder
+• ½ teaspoon garlic powder

-• 1/2 teaspoon onion powder
+• ½ teaspoon onion powder

-• 1/2 teaspoon salt
+• ½ teaspoon salt

-• 1/4 teaspoon fresh ground pepper
+• ¼ teaspoon fresh ground pepper

-• 1/8 teaspoon ground nutmeg
+• teaspoon ground nutmeg

-• 1/4 cup shredded parmesan cheese for topping, optional
+• ¼ cup shredded parmesan cheese, for topping, optional

 Instructions

-• Preheat oven to 350˚F degrees.
+• Preheat oven to 350˚F.

-• Prepare rice according to package directions.
+• Prepare the rice according to the package directions.

-• Add diced onions and celery to the skillet and cook for 3 minutes, or until softened, stirring frequently.
+• In the meantime, melt the butter in a large skillet over medium-high heat.
+Add diced onions and celery to the skillet and cook for 3 minutes, or until softened, stirring frequently.

-• Stir in mushroom slices and garlic; cook for 2 minutes.
+• Stir in the mushroom slices and garlic; cook for 2 minutes.
+Add the cubed turkey and mix; remove from heat.

-• Transfer mushroom mixture, prepared rice, and 1/2 cup shredded cheese to a 2-quart baking dish; stir and set aside.
+• Transfer the mushroom mixture, prepared rice, and 1/2 cup shredded cheese to a 2-quart baking dish; stir and set aside.

-• In a mixing bowl whisk together milk, heavy cream, chicken broth, garlic powder, onion powder, salt, pepper, paprika, and nutmeg; whisk until thoroughly incorporated.
+• In a mixing bowl, whisk together milk, heavy cream, chicken broth, garlic powder, onion powder, paprika salt, pepper, and nutmeg; whisk until thoroughly incorporated.

 • Add remaining cheese on top.